-- Two concurrent employments where, if one is terminated, the other must be terminated at the same time - Sequential employments without a break (eg a promotion).
+- two concurrent employments where, if one is terminated, the other must be terminated at the same time - sequential employments without a break (eg a promotion).

-Where there is no single employment relationship, separate records will be required for each job so that the correct amount of pension accrued each year for each job can be worked out.
+Where there is no single employment relationship, separate records are required for each job so that the correct amount of pension accrued each year for each job can be worked out.